Transfer Credit and Credit for Other Prior Learning

 Articulation through Tech Prep

 Students who have acquired entry-level occupational skills through high school career and technical education may be eligible to receive college credit for equivalent courses.
 The student must have taken an approved career or technical course and receive a recommendation from the instructor.
 The student must also provide the college with his/her student performance record for evaluation by the college instructor.
 Students eligible for articulated credit must apply for the credit within two years of their high school graduation.
 For more information, please contact the high school counselor, the recommending instructor, or one of our transfer evaluation specialists at 734-477-8969 or 734-973-3590.

 Credit by Examination

 Students who appear to have proficiency in a course may, upon recommendation of a full-time instructor and with the approval of the department chair, take a course examination for credit.
 This exam is not available for all courses; it is mainly used in the technical/occupational areas.
 Check with your department to see if a test is available.
 The student must be accepted to the College as a credit student and complete a Credit-By-Examination application form.
 The cost of the examination is based on the number of credit hours in the course.
 A maximum of 30 credits earned by examination may be applied toward a degree.
 The student is responsible for arranging to complete the examination.
 Students are allowed to attempt credit by examination only once per course.
 If the student passes the exam, WCC posts the credit with no grade.
 This credit generally does not transfer to other institutions.

 Students with background experiences or certifications obtained through on-the-job training or apprenticeships, for example, may have this prior learning evaluated for college credit.
-Students may pick up a Nontraditional Credit Evaluation form from the Enrollment Services Office and contact the appropriate faculty member(s) in the student's program area.
-Courses granting CEUs are not normally eligible for college credit.
+Students must submit Credit for Prior Learning by Portfolio form to the Student Connection.

 For an evaluation of service school training, students must submit a military transcript and DD 214 member 4 copy (military discharge papers) unless still on active military duty.
 The documents must show the exact title of the course, location of the course, and length of the course in weeks.
 Credit may be granted based on the recommendation of the American Council on Education (ACE).
 If a course is not evaluated by ACE, no credit is granted.
 If a course is relevant to a student's occupational degree objective, the program advisor and appropriate dean make a decision as to acceptance and application of credit.
 Other courses may be accepted as elective credit based on the veteran's program of study at WCC.